ibm-cloud-docs/containers/cs_tutorial_rhos.md

     ```
     {: pre}
 3. Verify that the sample Hello World app components are created.
-    1. Check for the **hello-world** images in the cluster's built-in Docker registry by accessing the registry console in your browser.
+    1. Check for the **hello-world** image in the cluster's built-in Docker registry by accessing the registry console in your browser.
 Make sure that you updated the registry console provider URL with `-e` as described in the previous lesson.
         ```
         https://registry-console-default.<cluster_name>-<random_ID>.<region>.containers.appdomain.cloud/
         ```